 There are best practices on writing good content, but note that you will have to experiment and find out what works better for your audience.
 Educational video content, tutorials, product-related news – try different options.
 If you don’t know where to start – ask your recipients.
 Not only will it answer your questions and provide valuable information, but it will also demonstrate to your clients that you care about their wants and needs.

 Testing email deliverability using a testing tool such as GlockApps will help you identify potential filtering issues before you send it.

 Within minutes, GlockApps will show you where your email is placed at different ISPs.

-But you should be aware that the deliverability may be different when you send emails through your SMTP server, delivery service or email service provider.
+Note that the deliverability may be different when you send emails through your SMTP server, delivery service, or email service provider.